jgmalcolm/jgmalcolm.github.io/_drafts/co-founders.md

 so, be blunt and ask them about it.
 Better to air the matter now rather than after you've formed a joint bank account.

+It's been said that business partnerships are like a marriage without the benefits.
+You will be very close to your partners, as close as family.
+Choose your associates wisely.

 ## Equity